jrasmusson/ios-starter-kit/basics/UITableViewHeaderFooterInSection/README.md

-# UITableView Header and Footer
+# UITableView Header and Footer In Section

+How to set the header and footer in a section.

 ## Simple